 Growing marijuana indoors has its advantages and disadvantages just as growing the cannabis plant outside does.
 Indica marijuana strains are perfect for growing marijuana indoors because of their short and wide plant growth compared to the thin and tall growth of sativa marijuana strains.

 When setting up a home grow location its absolutely essential that you choose the right lights at the right growing stages for your marijuana plant.
-Marijuana plants grow in two stages; the vegetative stage and the flowering stage.
+Growing marijuana indoors grow in two stages; the vegetative stage and the flowering stage.

 The Vegetative Stage (A)